 Tangible Assets as a Hedge Against Inflation in 2026: Which Tangible Assets Offer Real Protection—and Why Solar Power Fills the Gap

-For investors in Germany who want to protect their assets from inflation in 2026—particularly private investors with at least €100,000 in equity, high-net-worth entrepreneurs with a marginal tax rate of 42% or higher, and anyone seeking a real-asset investment strategy that generates regular income.
-He compares gold, real estate, bonds, stock ETFs, Bitcoin, and solar power in terms of their inflation protection in 2026—using yield figures from primary sources, the current interest rate environment, and purchasing power calculations over 10 and 20 years.
+This article is intended for investors in Germany who want to protect their assets from inflation in 2026—particularly private investors with approximately €100,000 or more in equity, high-net-worth entrepreneurs with a marginal tax rate of 42% or higher, and anyone seeking a real-asset investment strategy that generates regular income.
+It compares gold, real estate, bonds, stock ETFs, Bitcoin, and solar power in terms of their protection against inflation in 2026—using return figures from primary sources, the current interest rate environment, and purchasing power calculations over 10 and 20 years—and shows this target group specifically which asset classes provide real protection and which merely appear conservative.
+For companies that want to use their own roof space, the funnel begins on the page about installing your own PV system for your business.

 A tangible asset protects against inflation if its price or cash flow is structurally linked to general price inflation—not because it appears to be “real.”
 The Bundesbank distinguishes between monetary assets (cash, bank deposits, savings accounts, nominal bonds) and real assets (real estate, precious metals, stocks, production facilities, commodities).
 Monetary assets lose purchasing power on a 1:1 basis during inflation; real assets can adjust—whether they do so depends on the specific mechanism.